Blckvia/gopl-answers/README.md

 - [ex4.8](ex4.8): ex4.8 computes counts of Unicode characters
 - [ex4.9](ex4.9): ex4.9 counts word frequency for stdin.
 - [ex5.1](ex5.1): ex5.1 prints the links in an HTML document read from standard input.
+- [ex5.2](ex5.2): ex5.2 counts the frequency of different tags in an html document on stdin.